vkmithun05/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

 4. Discuss the potential of a multi-cloud approach for Kubernetes and the ability to leverage a variety of cloud resources from multiple vendors.

-    - Using a Kubernetes platform like the Azure Kubernetes Service (AKS) allows for the leveraging of multi-cloud architectures that also provide Kubernetes services.
+    - Containerizing an application also enables hosting flexibility.
+Using Azure **Arc-enabled** Kubernetes Service (AKS) allows companies to leverage multi-cloud K8s architectures.
+Organizations may want the flexibility to deploy to a vendor environment that have specific capabilities or data centers geographically located close to their customers.
+Developers can deploy to different cloud service providers using Git Actions.
+Organizations can view and monitor their K8s clusters using Azure Monitor.
+Microsoft Defender for Containers is the cloud-native solution for securing their Cloud Native Computing Foundation (CNCF) certified Kubernetes clusters.

 *Containers, discovery, and load-balancing*